SQL UPPER Function

-Introduction to the SQL UPPER function
+Introduction to the SQL UPPER function #

-If the input string is NULL, the UPPER function returns NULL, otherwise, it returns a new string with all letters converted to uppercase.
+The UPPER function accepts a string and returns a new string with all characters converted to uppercase.

-UCASE(string);Code language: SQL (Structured Query Language) (sql)
+UPPER(string)Code language: SQL (Structured Query Language) (sql)

-SQL UPPER function examples
+Basic SQL UPPER function example #

-The following statement converts the string sql upper to SQL UPPER:
+The following statement uses the UPPER function to convert the string sql upper to uppercase:

 SELECT

-UPPER(last_name)
+UPPER(last_name) formatted_last_name

 FROM